sh1670/COMS10017/week13.md

     $ git --version

 Git should report back the version you have installed.
 Next, we need a place in the Cloud to be used as a repository.
 Only one repository is needed for your entire team, that is why only one of you needs to set up a private repository.
 The other team member will then be given access to it.
-If you already have access to a private BitBucket or Github account you may want to use your existing one.
+If you already have access to a private Github account you may want to use your existing one.
 (It is important that your repository you use is private, so your code is only shared with your team partner and nobody else can copy your work.)
-If this is your first time in the Cloud, an easy way to get started is to create a free BitBucket account by going to [bitbucket.org](https://bitbucket.org/) and signing up with your university email address.
+If this is your first time in the Cloud, an easy way to get started is to create a free Github account by going to [github.com](https://github.com/) and signing up with your university email address.
 This should give you access to an account with free private repositories.
-In BitBucket create a new private repository and name it something like `OOP-01`.
+In Github create a new private repository and name it something like `OOP-01`.
 Now, on your local machine, navigate into the directory where your .java and .class files are stored and initialise this directory as a Git repository or 'repo' via:

     $ git init